 We begin this section with a brief overview of exponential family Markov random field models in the spatial context.
 Let $\mbs_i$ denote spatial locations on a finite index random field, for $i=1, \ldots, n$.
-For example, we may have $\mbs_i=(u_i,v_i)$, where $u_i$ denotes longitude, or a horizontal coordinate on a regular lattice, and $v_i$ denotes latitude or a vertical coordinate on a lattice.
-Let $\{Y(\mbs_i): i= 1, \ldots, n \}$ be random variables indexed to the spatial locations and let $f$ be generic notation for a density (or mass) of a multivariate real-valued random variable such that $f(x)$ is the density of the random variable $X$, $f(y)$ is the density of the random variable $Y$, and so forth.
-Distributions of the $Y(\mbs_i)$ are assigned as full conditional distributions, $f(y(\mbs_i)| \{ y(\mbs_j): \, j \neq i\})$.
-Now, for each location $\mbs_i$ define a neighborhood $N_i$ is as
+For example, we may have $\mbs_i=(u_i,v_i)$, where $u_i$ denotes longitude or a horizontal coordinate on a regular lattice, and $v_i$ denotes latitude or a vertical coordinate on a lattice.
+Let $\{Y(\mbs_i): i= 1, \ldots, n \}$ be random variables indexed to the spatial locations and let $f$ be generic notation for a probability density (or mass) function such that $f(x)$ is the density of the random variable $X$, $f(y)$ is the density of the random variable $Y$, and so forth, where such variables may be univariate or multivariate.
+Distributions of the univariate $Y(\mbs_i)$ are assigned as full conditional distributions, $f(y(\mbs_i)| \{ y(\mbs_j): \, j \neq i\})$.
+Now, for each location $\mbs_i$, we define a neighborhood $N_i$ as